• Skip to primary navigation

 • Fill the cored jalapenos with cream cheese mixture.

-• Take 1/6 of the sausage meat and wrap it around the pepper making sure that none of the pepper is visible.
-Form it so it's evenly coating the pepper.
-Wrap two pieces of bacon around each one.
+• Take ⅙ of the sausage meat and wrap it around the pepper making sure that none of the pepper is visible.
+Form it so it's evenly surrounding the pepper.
+Wrap two pieces of bacon around each pepper.

-• Place the armadillo eggs on smoker rack in preheated smoker.
-Smoke for about 2 hours.
-These are done when the internal temperature of the sausage is 160 degrees F.
+• Place the armadillo eggs on smoker rack in preheated smoker for about 2 hours.
+These are done when the internal temperature of the sausage is 160 degrees Fahrenheit.

-• To crips up the bacon turn up smoker to about 400 degrees and cook for an additional 2-3 minutes or place on a baking sheet and broil them until the bacon is crisp in the oven.
+• To crisp up the bacon turn up smoker to about 400 degrees Fahrenheit and cook for an additional 2-3 minutes or place on a baking sheet and broil them in the oven until the bacon is crisp.

 Nutrition Information